Tucana Dwarf: Location

 The Tucana Dwarf is located in the constellation Tucana.
-It is about 870 kpc away, on the opposite side of the Milky Way galaxy to most of the other Local Group galaxies and is therefore important for understanding the kinematics and formation history of the Local Group, as well as the role of environment in determining how dwarf galaxies evolve.
+It is about 870 kpc away, on the side of the Milky Way galaxy opposite to most of the other Local Group galaxies and is therefore important for understanding the kinematics and formation history of the Local Group, as well as the role of environment in determining how dwarf galaxies evolve.
 It is isolated from other galaxies, and located near the edge of the Local Group, around 1100 kpc from the barycentre of the Local Group—the second most remote of all member galaxies after the Sagittarius Dwarf Irregular Galaxy.

 The Tucana Dwarf galaxy is one of only two dwarf spheroidal galaxies in the Local Group not located near the Milky Way or the Andromeda Galaxy.
 It is thought to have approached the Andromeda Galaxy about 11 billion years ago, which ejected the galaxy far away to its current position; such galaxies are called "backsplash galaxies".